 Tip #7: Embrace structure

 Developing and adhering to a new structure can be hard, especially when the entire family needs to follow suit.
 But over time, you’ll be patting yourself on the back for being able to maintain your sanity while raising a family and building your career.
+It’s completely understandable if you feel overwhelmed at times while building your career.
+Mental health professionals can be an important part of your support network as you begin working part-time.
+You can connect with mental health professionals online at BetterHelp.

 Plenty of part-time jobs offer wide flexibility, but you should always treat your work life and home life with purposeful intention.
 Don’t forget to have fun!
 The weekdays may be crunch time, but the weekends should be spent relaxing with the ones you love most.